sstelfox/stelfox.net/content/knowledge_base/linux/pam.md

 ## pam_cracklib

-pam_cracklib allows for quick quality control settings of passwords.
+`pam_cracklib` allows for quick quality control settings of passwords.
 It allows minimum requirements of the number of different types of characters that need to be used in a password before it can be used.
 It also checks the password against a dictionary.

 By default it checks against a dictionary but that really isn't enough for good password security.
-Further password control can be accomplished using pam_passwdqc.
+Further password control can be accomplished using `pam_passwdqc`.

 Default:

 ```
 password  requisite  pam_cracklib.so try_first_pass retry=3 type=
 ```

 Recommended (require one of each type, minimum length 14):

 ```
 password  requisite  pam_cracklib.so try_first_pass retry=3 minlen=14 dcredit=-1 ucredit=-1 ocredit=-1 lcredit=-1
 ```

 Other (credit based):

 ```
 password  requisite  pam_cracklib.so try_first_pass retry=3 minlen=22 dcredit=2 ocredit=4
 ```

 The credit based system requires a bit of explaining, it requires a 22